WillYallop/functionalities.js/README.md

 ### Features

 - Supports vertical and horizontal sliders.
+- Can choose between slider types: loop, infinite and fade.
 - Can programatically slide in both directions.
+- Can programatically slide to a specific slide.
 - Supports touch/mouse drag, arrow keys and scroll wheel to navigate.
-- Supports infinite loop and a standard slide effect.
 - Can configure how many slides you want visible at once, or do that in your css with perPage: auto.
 - Has callback functions for before and after slide.
+- Has callback function for slide click events.

 ### Config - Types